syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Getting-Started.md

 ### Android

-Android platform does not require any additional configuration to render the text input layout control.
+The Android platform does not require any additional configuration to render the text input layout control.

-## Initializing text input layout
+## Initializing Text Input Layout

-Import the [SfTextInputLayout](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html) control namespace in respective page as demonstrated in the following code sample.
+Import the [SfTextInputLayout](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html) control namespace in the respective page:

 {% tabs %}